Cervélo: History

 Gerard Vroomen, one of the two founders of the company, started researching bike dynamics at the Eindhoven University of Technology.
-He took his knowledge to Canada to continue the research in McGill University.
+He took his knowledge to Canada to continue the research in McGill University under the supervision of Prof. Larry Lessard.
 In 1995, Vroomen and Phil White founded Cervélo Cycles.
 The name Cervélo is a portmanteau of cervello, the Italian word for brain, and vélo, the French word for bike.

 In May 2011, Vroomen sold his stake in Cervélo to pursue new projects, although he is nominally still involved with the company at the board level.
 Cervélo is now owned by Pon Holdings, a Dutch company that also owns Gazelle, and Derby Cycle.
 The company makes or has marketing rights to bicycles from Raleigh, Kalkhoff, Univega, Focus Bikes, Ghost, and Santa Cruz Bicycles.

-A book titled, To Make Riders Faster, was released in April 2018 telling the story of Gerard Vroomen and Phil White meeting at McGill University and taking their company from a school basement project in Montreal, Canada, to their bikes winning in the Tour de France, the Olympics and Ironman.
+A book titled, To Make Riders Faster, by Anna Dopico, was released in April 2018.
+The book tells the story of Gerard Vroomen and Phil White meeting at McGill University and taking their company from a school basement project in Montreal, Canada, to their bikes winning in the Tour de France, the Olympics and Ironman.